 Beaches For Kids On Madeira

 There are more than two beaches on Madeira for kids but they’re included in other posts below.

 Prainhas beach; a small cove with black sand and pebbles.
 Parking on the road in winter months.
 Read more

 A shallow but sandy cove with a swimming complex close by.
 Good for SUP boarding in warmer months.
 Read more

 Blandy’s wine lodge

 Open by donation.
-Watch how they used to power saws.
+Watch how they used water to power wood saws.
+Read more

 The botanical gardens

 €10 per family.
 The botanical gardens are not as good as the tropical palace gardens but they’re cheap and kids can still have fun.
 Read more

 Adults pay €9 but kids are free.
 We really loved it here and had a great time.
 There’s loads to see & you could spend hours here.
 Read more